Matilda of Flanders: Death and burial

-Contrary to the common belief that she was buried at St. Stephen's, also called l'Abbaye-aux-Hommes in Caen, Normandy, where William was eventually buried, she is entombed in Caen at l'Abbaye aux Dames, which is the community of Sainte-Trinité.
+She was buried in Caen at the Abbaye aux Dames.
 An 11th-century slab of black ledger stone decorated with her epitaph, marks her grave at the rear of the church.
-In contrast, the grave marker for William's tomb was replaced as recently as the beginning of the 19th century.

 Over time Matilda's tomb was desecrated and her original coffin destroyed.
 Her remains were placed in a sealed box and reburied under the original black slab.
 In 1959 Matilda's incomplete skeleton was examined and her femur and tibia were measured to determine her height.
 Her height was 5 ft, a normal female height for the time.
 However, as a result of this examination she was misreported as being 4 ft 2 in leading to the myth that she was extremely small.

 Issue

 Matilda and William had four sons and at least five daughters.
 The birth order of the boys is clear, but no source gives the relative order of birth of the daughters.
+Only one of the children was born in England; Henry was born in Yorkshire when Matilda accompanied her husband in the Harrying of the North.